British Blues legend - Wizz Jones headlining the Festival as well as being made Honorary Troubadour Patron of our Festival.

 Events Featuring Liz Crow

-Malc writes all his own songs –primarily because he finds other people’s too difficult to play.
-He is not steeped in the folk tradition and believe me you would not want to hear him try a traditional song.
-At the last count he had performed about 180 of his songs at Bodmin folk club, at least 4 of which he has been asked to perform again –preferably somewhere else.
+Described as a cross between Leonard Cohen and Pam Ayres, Malc writes all his own songs –primarily because he finds other people’s far too difficult to play.
+His output is prolific – working on the theory that if he writes enough he will eventually come up with something decent.
+To date he has performed over 230 of his songs at Bodmin folk club - at least 4 of which he has been asked to perform again -preferably somewhere else.

 Events Featuring Malcolm Pinch | Artist's Website

 Riverstone (Steve Pickett and Fiona Hamilton) are based in North Cornwall.
 Steve lives 7 miles up-river from Wadebridge, and Fiona lives 7 miles up-river from Steve.
 They have been singing together for about three years, mostly performing at local sessions and community events.
 Their repertoire reflects the influence of American singer/songwriters such as Guy Clarke, interspersed with an eclectic collection of songs, including some of Steve’s own compositions.